-In order to investigate whether genes from the same group tend to preferentially lie in proximity to each other, we created several tests, each examining a different form of colocalization.
-The P-value calculation for each of the tests is performed as follows:
+In order to investigate whether genes from the same group tend to preferentially lie in proximity to each other, we created several tests, each examining a different form of co-localization.
+The p-value calculation for each of the tests is performed as follows:

-- (i) Formulate a test statistic that measures the proximity between functionally related genes. - (ii) Calculate the value of this statistic, $v_0$ , for the real genome. - (iii) Estimate the probability to observe this value or higher (alternatively, smaller) for random gene order. - (a) Randomly permute the locations of genes to create a genome with random gene order (functional groups are unchanged). - (b) Calculate the statistic value, v, for the resultant genome. - (c) Repeat steps (iii)(a) and (iii)(b) n times. - (d) Calculate the number of times k in which $v \ge v{0}$ . - (e) P-value = (k + 1)/(n + 1).
+- 1. Formulate a test statistic that measures the proximity between functionally related genes. - 2.
+Calculate the value of this statistic, v_0 , for the real genome. - 3.
+Estimate the probability to observe this value or higher (alternatively, smaller) for random gene order. - a.
+Randomly permute the locations of genes to create a genome with random gene order (functional groups are unchanged). - b.
+Calculate the statistic value, v, for the resultant genome. - c.
+Repeat steps 3.a. and 3.b. n times - d.
+Let k be the number of times $v \ge v_0$ - e.
+P-value = (k+1)/(n+1)